 Scargill House is situated on a 90-acre estate with a walled garden, meadow and terraced woodland.
 You are more than welcome to walk around it; you’ll need an hour or so, and you’ll be sure of breathtaking views.

-You might particularly enjoy our walled garden, which has been lovingly restored by community members and volunteers.
+You might particularly enjoy our walled garden, which has been lovingly restored by Community Members and Working Friends.
 We have other gardens around the Three Peaks wing and outside the main house.

 Beyond our entrance gates lies a line of fields, and beyond that is the River Wharfe, with its stony ‘beaches’ and pretty bridges in the village of Kettlewell(about a mile away and an easy walk).